7 Major Tectonic Plates: The World’s Largest Plate Tectonics

 5. Antarctic Plate

 The Antarctic plate holds the entire continent of Antarctica including its surrounding oceanic crust.
 This plate is surrounded by parts of the African, Australian, Pacific, and South American plates.

 Antarctica was once grouped as part of the supercontinent Gondwana with Australia and India.
 But about 100 million years ago, Antarctica broke apart to its current location at the south pole.

 It’s estimated that the Antarctica major plate moves about 1 cm per year.

-The Indo-Australia plate is a major plate combining the Australian and Indian Plate.
+The Indo-Australia plate is a major plate combining the Australian and Indian Plates.
 But they are widely considered to be two separate plates.

 The Indo-Australia plate stretches from Australia to India.
-It also includes the oceanic crust from the Indian Ocean.
-The north-east side of the Australian plate converges with the Pacific Plate.
+It also includes the oceanic crust of the Indian Ocean.
+The northeast side of the Australian plate converges with the Pacific Plate.

-The South American plate is a major plate that includes the continent of South Africa and a large portion of ocean from the Atlantic Ocean.
+The South American plate is a major plate that includes the continent of South America and a large portion of the ocean from the Atlantic Ocean.

 But the eastern edge lies in the Atlantic Ocean at a divergent plate boundary.
 Alongside the African Plate, these two plate boundaries pull apart from each other creating some of the youngest oceanic crust on the planet.

 What’s the size of the 7 major tectonic plates?